Kai1015/jdbc-example/README.md

 	- Make sure the docker instance is running by executing `docker ps`.
 This displays all servers that are running.

 4. Navigate to the project directory **jdbc-example/hibernate** and run `mvn clean test spring-boot:run`.
+	- **Check to make sure your application.properties file is using the username "root" and the pass "pass".
+Otherwise the database will not connect.**

 5. You should be able to successfully get a response.
 Open Postman and put "http://localhost:8080/api/students" in the URL, and select "GET" as your request type.
 The response should return "[]" with a 200 status on your initial connection to the database.